dabeaz/curio/docs/tutorial.rst

     5      TIME_SLEEP   1          None    970.186 kid
     curio >

-You can now see that the parent is waiting to join and that the kid is sleeping.
+You can see that the parent is waiting to join and that the kid is sleeping.
 You can get the stack trace of any active task using the ``where`` command::